EdWordy/EdWordy/README.md

 - 🖌️ I went to art school.
 Can I draw?
 Yes.
 Will I draw you like une fille francais?
 No.
 - 💞️ I’m looking to collaborate on?
 De nada for now
 - 📫 How to reach me -> taylorjordanedwards@gmail.com
-.
-.
-.

-BONUS: challenge rounds

-2022

-- learned enough java 8 in 2 weeks to write a modloader in that time, but not enough libgdx to fix the in-game launch stack overflow error.

-2023

-- !

 <!---
 EdWordy/EdWordy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.